MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx-serialize-model.md

 ### model

+Supported models
-A python model supported for real-time scoring.
-Supported models are “rx_logit”, “rx_lin_mod”, “rx_dtree”, “rx_btrees”, “rx_dforest” and MicrosoftML models.
+are “rx_logit”, “rx_lin_mod”, “rx_dtree”, “rx_btrees”, “rx_dforest” and MicrosoftML models.

 ### realtime_scoring_only

 Boolean flag indicating if model serialization is for real-time only.
-Currently, the serialization is supported only for real-time scoring purposes.
+Default to False

 ## Returns

-bytes of the serialized model.
+Bytes of the serialized model.

 ## Example